yapshinn/moe-kuochuansec/_applied-learning-programme/Spin Doctors Programme.md

 ## Spin Doctors Programme

-The Spin Doctors programme focuses on equipping students to be more media literate by leveraging on media literacy tools to hone their speaking and writing skills.
+<p align="justify">The Spin Doctors programme focuses on equipping students to be more media literate by leveraging on media literacy tools to hone their speaking and writing skills.</p>

 <table>
 <thead>